Drawing People In Public and Tips on How to Sketch Someone Outdoor

-What I’m sharing with you here is my experience in drawing people from life and how to sketch someone outdoors; in places such as public transport, on a flight and even during sports or live music.
+This is my experience in drawing people in public.
+Drawing strangers from everyday life and how to sketch someone outdoor, such as on public transport, on a flight and even during sports or live music events.

 These are my tips and best practices that I’ve developed from being inspired by other artists and in my own trials and errors.

 Please keep in mind; this is how I do it and I don’t proclaim this to be the best or only way.
 Do feel free to disagree or experiment in your own way and style.

 Inspirations and interest in the art of drawing people in public